museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![locations-table](https://i.imgur.com/PBz2Enf.png)

-Okay, so we have our locations and their respective id's, now we simply need to check the number of members for each location, we'll choose the location with the most rows or members from the results.
+Okay, so we have our locations and their respective id's, now we simply need to check the number of members for each location.
+We'll choose the location with the most rows (or members) from the results.

 `select * from members where gymlocation = 0`